-Keeping your phone’s battery alive is a constant battle.
-To thwart misbehaving apps and excessive drain, Google has added a number of energy-saving features to Android over the years.
-Here’s how they work, and how to tweak the settings to fit your needs.
+Keeping your Android phone’s battery alive is a constant battle.
+To thwart misbehaving apps and excessive drain, Google has added a number of energy-saving features to its mobile operating system over the years.
+Your options go beyond Battery Saver, too, so you can tweak settings to fit your needs.

-Back in Android 5.0 Lollipop, Google introduced a feature called Battery Saver to eke a bit more life out of your phone when it’s almost drained.
+Back in 2014, Google introduced a feature called Battery Saver to eke a bit more life out of your phone when it’s almost drained.
 When you enable Battery Saver mode, Android throttles your phone’s performance, limits background data usage, and reduces things like vibration in order to conserve juice.
 What exactly happens when you activate Battery Saver will depend on the make of your phone.
-For example, Pixel phones 3 and up will automatically turn on Dark Theme, stop apps from running in the background, and disable location services when the screen is off.
-It’s certainly not ideal, but it’s better than your phone being completely dead.
+For example, Pixel 3 phones and newer will automatically turn on Dark Theme, stop animations and apps from running in the background, and disable location services when the screen is off.
+It’s not ideal, but it’s better than your phone being completely dead.

 You can turn on Battery Saver mode at any time.
 Just head to Settings, Battery, and then Battery Saver.
-Once there, tap Turn on now to enable it.
+Once there, tap Use Battery Saver to enable it.

 You’ll also see an option to have this mode turn on automatically.
 That way, whenever you start feeling uncomfortable with the juice left on your device, Android will attempt to stretch the battery as long as it can go before that final shutdown.